natekupp/ffx/Readme.md

 ## Installation
 To install from PyPI, simply run:

-	sudo pip install ffx
+	pip install ffx

 ## Usage
-A simple example of usage is:
+A simple example of how to use FFX is:

 	import ffx
 	models = ffx.run(train_X, train_y, test_X, test_y, varnames)